 Costa Rica: An Overview

-Costa Rica historically has been a bastion of stability in Central America and often has served as a key U.S. partner for advancing policy goals in the region.
-The 118th Congress sought to reinforce U.S.-Costa Rican security cooperation by appropriating security assistance for the country and authorizing the U.S. Armed Forces to engage in certain training with Costa Rican security forces.
-The 119th Congress may monitor U.S.-Costa Rican efforts to address shared challenges, such as transnational crime and unauthorized migration, as well as potential opportunities, such as collaboration on supply chains in strategic sectors.
+Costa Rica historically has been a bastion of stability in Central America and at times has been a key U.S. partner for advancing policy goals in the region.
+The 118th Congress enacted appropriations and other legislation (P.L.
+118-159, §1209) intended to reinforce U.S.-Costa Rican security cooperation.
+The 119th Congress may monitor and shape bilateral collaboration on issues such as transnational crime, migration, and semiconductor supply chains.

 Political Situation

 Costa Rica has sustained civilian democratic governance since 1949, when the country adopted a new constitution in the aftermath of a short civil war.
-The center-left (now centrist) National Liberation Party (PLN) and a center-right opposition that ultimately became the Social Christian Unity Party (PUSC) dominated postwar politics.
+The center-left (now centrist) National Liberation Party (PLN) and a center-right opposition that ultimately became the Social Christian Unity Party dominated postwar politics.
 In the early 2000s, however, corruption scandals and public dissatisfaction contributed to the collapse of the two-party system.
-Alternative political parties have emerged since then, such as the center-left Citizens’ Action Party (PAC), which won the 2014 and 2018 presidential elections, and current President Rodrigo Chaves’s center-right Social Democratic Progress Party (PPSD).
+Various political parties have emerged since then, contributing to a more fragmented multiparty system.

-Chaves, a former Costa Rican finance minister and World Bank official, began his four-year presidential term in May 2022 after defeating former President José María Figueres (1994-1998) of the PLN 53%-47% in a runoff election.
-In his inauguration speech, Chaves promised to “rebuild” the country and laid out his top priorities, which included reducing the cost of living, generating increased employment, and combatting corruption and crime.
-Among other actions in office, Chaves has reduced import tariffs on rice—a staple of the Costa Rican diet—and signed into law legislation intended to enhance the country’s ability to combat organized crime.
-Chaves also has declared national emergencies in response to challenges including cyberattacks and migration flows, enabling his government to draw on additional funding and authorities.
+President Rodrigo Chaves, a former Costa Rican finance minister and World Bank official, began a four-year presidential term in May 2022.
+Nominated by the center-right Social Democratic Progress Party (PPSD), Chaves defeated former President José María Figueres (1994-1998) of the PLN 53%-47% in a runoff election.
+Among other actions in office, Chaves has implemented fiscal reforms, enacted legislation focused on combatting organized crime, and declared national emergencies in response to cyberattacks and migration flows, enabling the government to draw on additional funding and authorities.

-Chaves has struggled to advance other proposals through Costa Rica’s fragmented unicameral Legislative Assembly, in which his PPSD holds 10 of 57 seats.
-He has occasionally attempted to go around the legislature and govern through public referendums, but Costa Rica’s courts have blocked those efforts.
-Although Chaves’s clashes with other branches of government have led some analysts to express concerns about his respect for the separation of powers, many Costa Ricans appear to support Chaves’s approach to governance.
-In a November 2024 University of Costa Rica poll, 63% of Costa Ricans rated his performance positively.
-Costa Rica’s constitution prohibits individuals from serving consecutive presidential terms, and it is
+Chaves has struggled to advance other proposals through Costa Rica's unicameral Legislative Assembly, in which the PPSD won 10 of 57 seats in 2022.
+He has occasionally attempted to go around the legislature and govern through public referendums, but Costa Rica's courts have blocked those efforts.
+Chaves has criticized these checks on his authority, leading some analysts to express concerns about his respect for the separation of powers.

 Figure 1.
 Costa Rica at a Glance

-Sources: CRS Graphics, Instituto Nacional de Estadística y Censos; International Monetary Fund; Trade Data Monitor.
+Sources: CRS graphic; data from Instituto Nacional de Estadística y Censos, International Monetary Fund, Trade Data Monitor.

 Economic and Social Conditions